connexcs/docs/customer-ratecard.md

 Please follow the instructions below.

-1. Click on Management> Rate Cards> Customer rate card> Add New> Name the card> Select the carrier> go to Advanced> Select the providers inside the Dynamic Routing box> Click Save.
+1. Click on Management> Rate Cards> Customer rate card>
+2. Click on Add New> Name the card> Select the carrier> go to Advanced> Select the providers inside the Dynamic Routing box> Click Save.

 ![alt text][customer-ratecard-advance3]